TheoLomeuBraga/troll_text/README.md

 It is a command-line tool
-to facilitate the creation or replication of the write mode of Homestucks trolls
+to facilitate the creation or replication of the write method of Homestucks trolls

 # how use ?
 arg 1 is for the key replacement file